- Multidisciplinary University Research Initiative (MURI)

 Cooperative Research and Development Agreements (CRADA) / Patent License Agreements

 Creative partnerships through Cooperative Research and Development Agreements encourage outside businesses and university organizations to share in the discovery of and investment in science and technology.
-Patent License Agreements permit CCDC ARL to share important mission breakthroughs with industry, pushing the technology to commercial applications.
-Technology transfer programs and partnerships with outside R&D organizations will continue to play a central role in CCDC ARL’s technology development strategy.
+Patent License Agreements permit DEVCOM ARL to share important mission breakthroughs with industry, pushing the technology to commercial applications.
+Technology transfer programs and partnerships with outside R&D organizations will continue to play a central role in DEVCOM ARL’s technology development strategy.

 Small Business Innovation Research (SBIR) Program

-CCDC ARL is proactive in its efforts to partner with small business.
+DEVCOM ARL is proactive in its efforts to partner with small business.
 Through the Small Business Innovation Research (SBIR) Program the Army gains access to the technological advances of small, innovative firms with fewer than 500 employees.
 The Army provides funding, per Public Law 106-554, for high-quality research and development (R&D) proposals of innovative concepts to solve Army/DoD related scientific and engineering problems, especially those concepts that also have a high potential for commercial use.
-CCDC ARL SBIR projects and our small business partners are regularly recognized for their technical expertise.
+DEVCOM ARL SBIR projects and our small business partners are regularly recognized for their technical expertise.

 International Collaborative Activities